 Professor Marie-Magdeleine Chirol received her Ph.D. in Comparative Literature from the University of Maryland at College Park.
 She enjoys teaching language, literature and film courses.
 Chirol has taught classes ranging from elementary language to stylistics, from business French to cinema, and from introductory literature to literary seminars.
-Her primary research interests are the study of the artistic and literary motif of ruins in 19th-21st-century literature as well as African cinema.
+Her primary research interests are the study of the artistic and literary motif of ruins in 19th through 21st century literature as well as African cinema.
 Secondarily, Chirol is also interested in foreign language teaching methodology and computer-assisted instruction.

-Every fall, during National French Week, she brings a play or other live performance in French to Whittier College (these include performances of Beckett'sLa dernière bande, Sartre's Huis Clos, Ionesco's La Leçon.
+Every fall, during National French Week, she brings a Paris-based theatre company to Whittier College (past performances include Beckett's La dernière bande, Sartre's Huis Clos, and Ionesco's La Leçon).
 These annual French events have become a tradition not only at Whittier College, but also in the French-speaking community of the greater Los Angeles area.

-Gaston Kaboré, Conteur et visionnaire du cin`ma africain.
+- Gaston Kaboré, Conteur et visionnaire du cin`ma africain.
 Lyon: Presses Universitaires de Lyon, 2011.

-L'imaginaire de la ruine dans A la Recherche du temps perdu de Marcel Proust.
+- L'imaginaire de la ruine dans A la Recherche du temps perdu de Marcel Proust.
 Birmingham, AL: Summa Publications, Inc., 2001.

 - Ruins and Imaginary Ruin in Twentieth Century Novels: Marcel Proust, Alejo Carpentier, Camilo José Cela, Marguerite Duras, Hubert Nyssen, Raymond Jean.
 [French text] Diss.
 U of Maryland, 1991.
 Ann Arbor: UMI, 1991.
 9133048.
 Published Dissertation.

-"Figures de style cinématographiques dans Moi et mon blanc de Pierre Yaméogo," Figuration et mémoire dans les cinémas africains.
+- "Figures de style cinématographiques dans Moi et mon blanc de Pierre Yaméogo," Figuration et mémoire dans les cinémas africains.
 Ed.
 Jean Ouédraogo.
 Paris: L'Harmattan, 2010.
 89-104.